ediazcomellas/comparadb/README.md

 (<env_name>)$ pip install -r requirements.txt
 ```

+### Configuration

+To configure de connection details to both servers, please edit the file `comparadb.conf`
+and set the appropriated values.
+If you want to leave the output in a file instead of STDOUT, you can
+specify the logfile in the config or use the --log command line parameter.

 ### Running the comparison

 Activate the virtual environment, edit the config file and run the program.
 You can specify a couple of parameters:
 - -l LOGFILE or --log LOGFILE : store all the progress information and differences in the file named LOGFILE